firedigger/SelectParallel/README.md

 4. **Utilization of Max Degree of Parallelism** - At some point, exactly `N` items should be making progress.
 This ensures the implementation is efficient, especially compared to single-threaded versions.
 5. **First Result Returned as Soon as Ready** - The first result should be returned as soon as it is ready, verified by unit tests with delayed tasks.
 This ensures efficiency over naive `Task.WhenAll` implementations.

+Rules are enforced via a unit test project which utilizies .NET parallelization and synchronization mechanism to emulate scenarios and monitor behaviour of the implementations.
+Of great use was the `Interlocked` class providing atomic `Increment` and `Decrement` methods.

 ## Implementations

 ### SelectParallelSemaphoreWhenAny